xoxfaby/Warframe-Guides/_guides/Arbitrations/index.md

 For your convenience, the best tiles have been sorted into the S-Tier and A-Tier category and you can simply pick up the roles to get pinged for these in the server.

-Mission types :
+## Mission types
-Interception and defense are the best mission types to farm Vitus essence.
+Interception and Defense are the best mission types to farm Vitus essence.
 Defense is simple enough (camp one point and shoot at spawns) and there is an example video at the bottom of this guide.

 For interception you want to make sure the rounds go on for as long as possible so you can do much longer runs as enemies will scale much much more slowly.
 To achieve this, you’ll want to capture TWO points at the start of the round and neutralize one other point.
 Once your progress is 2% higher than the enemy you can let the neutralized point get captured back again and proceed to return to the camp point and shoot at spawns until next round.
 Be careful not to get distracted and let enemies capture any of your points after that though.
 Make sure to coordinate with your team about who will cap and who will neutralize at the start of runs to make things easier.